Covid-19: UK Home Office Immigration information

 - Monitoring attendance when employees are working from home

 - Maintaining records of absences and their reason

 - Recording changes in pay and hours

 Cartwright King has lawyers in many areas of law, and the information we are sharing has been written by immigration lawyer Rita Kotecha.

-For specialist advice in any of our areas of law, please call us or email your enquiry using the form below.
+For specialist advice in any of our areas of law, please call us or email your enquiry.

 All advice is correct at time of publication.